richardspacheco/floaty-ghost/README.md

 ## :computer: Project

-Floaty Ghost is a "Flappy Bird"-esque game developed with pure JavaScript in order to practice DOM manipulation.
+Floaty Ghost is a "Flappy Bird"-esque game developed with pure JavaScript, without using the Canvas API, in order to practice DOM manipulation.

 Credit goes to both [Rotting Pixels](https://rottingpixels.itch.io/ "Rotting Pixels") and [Ansimuz](https://ansimuz.itch.io/ "Ansimuz") for the assets, and to [datagoblin](https://datagoblin.itch.io/ "datagoblin") for the font used in this project.